apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Write check executed on probe sidecar, used to check workload&rsquo;s allow write access.</p>
+<p>Defines write checks that are executed on the probe sidecar.</p>
 </td>
 </tr>
 <tr>